-broad, scattered, thick-walled caulocystidia as described below; and 2) long, flexuous, thin-walled "hairs" $-140 \times 1.3-3 \mu m$ diam, apparently thin- to firm-walled, arising from clamp connections (not as side branches), hyaline.
-Caulocystidia (Fig. 37) from lower stipe $-90(-140) \times 4-8.5(-13) \mu m$, arising as side branches of stipe cortex surface cells, thick-walled (wall $-2 \mu m$ thick, hyaline), erect, setoid, densely scattered, often in narrow clumps of 2-4 (appearing hispid at $30\times$), obscurely vacuolated, often internally secondarily septate, moderately dextrinoid (reddish brown in IKI, BF, especially reddish apically).
+broad, scattered, thick-walled caulocystidia as described below; and 2) long, flexuous, thin-walled "hairs" $-140 \times 1.3-3~\mu m$ diam, apparently thin- to firm-walled, arising from clamp connections (not as side branches), hyaline.
+Caulocystidia (Fig. 37) from lower stipe $-90(-140) \times 4-8.5(-13)~\mu m$ , arising as side branches of stipe cortex surface cells, thick-walled (wall $-2~\mu m$ thick, hyaline), erect, setoid, densely scattered, often in narrow clumps of 2-4 (appearing hispid at $30\times$ ), obscurely vacuolated, often internally secondarily septate, moderately dextrinoid (reddish brown in IKI, BF, especially reddish apically).

 Figure 37.
 Gymnopus perforans.
 Caulocystidia.
 A-F Full-size setoid caulocystidia G, H Small individual caulocystidia.
-Standard bars = 10 μm.
+Standard bars = $10 \mu m$ .
 TFB 7477 (TENN-F-53579).

 Commentary.
 In a paper reporting on North American members of Gymnopus sect.
 Perforantia, inclusion of European G. perforans could be seen as counterintuitive, but not only is the European entity the name-bringer, but recognition that the North American collections are molecularly separable from the European necessitates a description of the European fungus, as above.
 As discussed also under G. sequoiae, the G. perforans complex seems composed of subclades with minimal base-pair percent separation.
 Such is the case with "European G. perforans", which is separated from sequences from eastern North America by 1.65% bp divergence.
 Studies by Hughes et al. (2009) and others have shown that, in general, separation at species rank might be expected to be at least 3%.
-Using this standard, eastern North American collections at subspecies rank (see below under G. perforans subsp. transatlanticus).
+Using this standard, eastern North American collections do not warrant species rank.
+For this reason, we choose to propose the eastern North American collections at subspecies rank (see below under G. perforans subsp. transatlanticus).